Biens mal acquis: France

-May 5, 2009, the most senior investigating judge in Paris, Françoise Desset, agreed to hear the case, a decision the prosecutor appealed.
-On October 29, 2009, the Paris court of appeal upheld the Ministry and found that Transparency International lacked standing.
+On May 5, 2009, the most senior investigating judge in Paris, Françoise Desset, agreed to hear the case, a decision the prosecutor appealed.
+On October 29, 2009, the Paris Court of Appeal upheld the Ministry and found that Transparency International lacked standing.
 Following the association's appeal the French Court of Cassation, the court of final appeal, on November 9, 2010, found that Transparency International could participate in the suit, henceforth allowing a French examining magistrate to investigate.

 A February 2011 alert from Tracfin, the money-laundering unit of the French finance ministry, mentioned a purchase by Obiang's son of €18 million worth of fine art in February 2009 alone.
 On October 6, 2011, Transparency International France and Sherpa Association announced a new complaint in civil court to circumvent the block by the prosecutor's office, which had been refusing an indictment needed for the examining magistrates to deal with new facts discovered in the course of their investigation.
 On July 12, 2012, the examining magistrates in charge of the investigation issued an international arrest warrant for Teodorin Nguema Obiang following his refusal to appear.
 For Maud Perdriel-Vaissière, director of Sherpa, this step demonstrated "the seriousness of the allegations Sherpa has been making from the first [...] and show that nobody should believe themselves above law.
 From now on, immunity is no longer a synonym of impunity".

-March 19, 2014 the juges d'instruction of the Tribunal de Grande Instance de Paris indicted Teodorin Nguema Obiang for money-laundering.
+March 19, 2014, the juges d'instruction of the Tribunal de Grande Instance de Paris indicted Teodorin Nguema Obiang for money laundering.
+In January 2024, a preliminary investigation was opened by the National Financial Prosecutor's Office (PNF) in France, for embezzlement of public funds and concealment “concerning the clothing expenses of Mahamat Idriss Déby Itno in Paris.

+In April 2025, the investigating judge in charge of the investigation opened in 2010 into Gabonese assets acquired fraudulently in France announced the end of the investigations, the PNF must make its requisitions before the final decision of the investigating magistrate on the possible holding of a trial.

 Monaco

-On March 30, 2009, Monaco opened an investigation into accounts in the name of Édith Bongo, who died March 14, 2009.
-Bongo was suspected of having acted as nominee in several banking establishments for both her husband and father, the presidents of Gabon and Republic of the Congo, respectively, in order to mask assets obtained with diverted funds.
+On March 30, 2009, Monaco opened an investigation into accounts in the name of Édith Bongo, who died on March 14, 2009.
+Bongo was suspected of having acted as nominee in several banking establishments for both her husband and father, the presidents of Gabon and the Republic of the Congo, respectively, in order to mask assets obtained with diverted funds.
 The investigation was opened following a letter from the Sherpa Association to Prince Albert II and to the prosecutor of Monaco, requesting an investigation and the freezing of Édith Bongo's financial assets in Monaco.